ArenKDesai/Stock-Predictor/README.md

 - [ ] Get model predictions on future stock data
 - [ ] Build in other stock analysis tools
 - [ ] Build a web app to display the model data
+- [ ] Look into the Gordon Growth Model